Robust Nash equilibrium seeking based on semi-Markov switching topologies: Simulation and Numerical Examples

 Setting the scale parameter $\lambda=1$ and the shape parameter $k=1.5$ in Weibull distribution, we can get a semi-Markov switching signal shown in Fig. \ref{tutu6}.
-Fig. \ref{tutu7} displays the position trajectories of all the vehicles, indicating that all the vehicles' positions converge to the NE of the noncooperative game \eqref{li1}, while all the other vehicles' position estimations converge to the actual positions.
-Compared with the results shown in Fig. \ref{tutu2}, with semi-Markov switching and event-triggered mechanism, the trajectory of each vehicle fluctuates more severe, resulting in a longer convergence time.
-To clearly display the movement of each vehicle, Fig. \ref{tutu8} is drawn to show that based on Algorithm 2 and the event-triggered condition \eqref{chufa}, all the vehicles still reach the target positions.
-As the second part of NE seeking for the second-order players, the velocities' trajectories are displayed in Fig. \ref{tutu9}, demonstrating that despite severe vibrations, all the vehicles' velocities converge to zero.
-Moreover, to validate the communication reduction capability of the event-triggered mechanism in this paper, the instances of event-triggered events for each vehicle are displayed in Fig. \ref{tutu10}.
-It demonstrates that the amount of information transmission is reduced to a certain degree.
+Fig. \ref{tutu7} displays the position trajectories of all the vehicles, indicating that their positions converge to the NE of the noncooperative game \eqref{li1}, while the position estimators accurately track the actual positions.
+Compared with the continuous communication scenario in Fig. \ref{tutu2}, the trajectories under the semi-Markov switching topologies and event-triggered mechanism exhibit more severe fluctuations.
+Nevertheless, these disturbance-induced oscillations are entirely eliminated around $t \approx 40$s, which further corroborates the disturbance rejection established in Lemma \ref{yinlili1}.
+To provide a clearer spatial perspective, Fig. \ref{tutu8} demonstrates that despite the sparse communication, all the vehicles successfully navigate to their target positions in the 2D plane.
+Furthermore, the velocity trajectories in Fig. \ref{tutu9} confirm that all vehicles' velocities converge to zero despite facing severe transient oscillations.
+This substantiates the convergence results derived in Theorem \ref{dinglili3}.
+Moreover, to validate the communication reduction capability of the sampled-data-based event-triggered mechanism compared to continuous and periodic communication schemes, the cumulative number of information transmissions is plotted in Fig. \ref{tutu10gai} on a semi-logarithmic scale.
+It clearly shows that the proposed mechanism only demands communication updates when activated by the state-dependent threshold, effectively preventing the explosive accumulation of transmission counts seen in time-triggered schemes.
+Consequently, it demonstrates that the amount of information transmission is significantly reduced by approximately 98\% compared to the continuous communication and by approximately 80\% compared to the periodic communication, thereby maximizing the utilization efficiency of limited network resources.

-The simulation results show that the NE seeking with the second-order players is achieved, and the external disturbances and uncertain dynamics can be eliminated in finite time.
-Moreover, with semi-Markov switching and event-triggered mechanism, the algorithms in this paper have the capability to deal with more complicated situations.
+In summary, the simulation results validate that Algorithm 2 achieves finite-time interference rejection and NE seeking for second-order players.
+Furthermore, the integration of the semi-Markov switching topologies and the sampled-data-based event-triggered mechanism endows Algorithm 2 with exceptional resilience against link failures and applicability in resource-constrained environments.